Harmful Insurance Company Practices Threaten Patient Care

 State regulators must hold insurance companies accountable by enforcing existing state laws.

-- California has strong laws regulating insurance company practices, but a lack of enforcement has allowed some to avoid their responsibilities.
-Patients and providers have suffered while insurers profit.
+- Too many medical decisions are being made by insurance companies instead of doctors, and patients face worse health outcomes.
+California has strong laws regulating insurance company practices, but a lack of enforcement has allowed some to avoid their responsibilities.

-- Many insurers are lining their pockets by withholding payments owed to hospitals.
-In one common tactic, insurers request reams of paperwork with the hope hospitals will give up on collecting what should be straightforward, authorized claims.
-As hospitals struggle with razor-thin margins, they cannot continue to cover hundreds of millions of dollars owed to them while insurers play games and profit.
+- Many insurers are lining their pockets by withholding payments.
+In one common tactic, insurers request reams of paperwork with the hope hospitals will give up on collecting what should be straightforward authorized claims.
+As hospitals struggle with razor-thin margins, they cannot continue to cover hundreds of millions of dollars owed to them while insurers play games and make record profits.